marshcooke/bike-brew/README.md

 - [ ] Mobile responsive design
 - [ ] Expand information within the brewery database (open hours, website, social media, etc.)
+- [ ] Incorporate a notification/alert system that confirms to the user that each button they have selected has been selected
 - [ ] More dynamic interaction between brewery information and map

 ## Authors